How Swiss markets help pay for Russia's war in Ukraine | DW | 21.03.2022

 Commodity markets are in the spotlight as Russia keeps selling its oil and gas through specialized dealers in Switzerland.
 The business brings in billions of dollars that could be used to fight the war in Ukraine.

 Hidden away in the Alps, Switzerland is known for being a major banking center.
-Commodity trading on the other hand makes fewer headlines, but this business is actually much more important.
+Commodity trading, on the other hand, makes fewer headlines, but this business is much more important.
 This may seem strange for a country far away from major trade routes, without access to the ocean and without former colonies or any significant raw materials of its own.
 Still, the country is one of the world's most important trading centers for raw materials.

 Oil and gas exports are Vladimir Putin's main source of income.
 Together they make up between 30%-40% of the Russian state budget.
 In 2021 alone, Russian state-owned companies earned around $180 billion from oil exports.